-Operation

-Launching the Listening TCP session Once an IP link is established, this command instructs the modem to listen to the incoming connections on the TCP port specified in the TCPPORT parameter and issued by the allowed IP address defined in the TCPSERV parameter.
+Once an IP link is established, this command instructs the modem to listen to the incoming connections on the TCP port specified in the TCPPORT parameter and issued by the allowed IP address defined in the TCPSERV parameter.
+AT#LTCPSTART Upon detection of an incoming TCP connection from an allowed IP address on the specified TCP port, the modem automatically opens the TCP session and issues an 'Ok_Info_WaitingForData' message over the serial port.

-AT# LTCPSTART

-Opening the TCP session Upon detection of an incoming TCP connection from an allowed IP address on the specified TCP port, the modem automatically opens the TCP session and issues an 'Ok_Info_WaitingForData' message over the serial port.

 Once the TCP socket has been successfully opened, all the data received from this session is sent over the serial port and all the data received on the serial port is sent to the remote host within TCP packets.
 Data received from the host are not echoed.

-Data flow This link is bi-directional and the flow is controlled through the selected flow control mechanism.
+This link is bi-directional and the flow is controlled through the selected flow control mechanism.
 If DLEMODE is set to 1, the attached host must send the [ETX] character as [DLE] [ETX] and the [DLE] as [DLE] [DLE].
 On the other hand, an [ETX] character received in the TCP payload data will be transmitted over the serial port as a [DLE] [ETX] and a [DLE] as a [DLE] [DLE].

-AT# DLEMODE

-Closing the TCP session from the remote If the remote ends the TCP session- (and if DLEMODE is set to 1)- the modem will also close the socket TCP session by sending an [ETX] character over the serial port to the host, then the message 'Ok_Info_SocketClosed'.
-If DLEMODE is set to 1, the attached host sends an [ETX] character to direct the modem to close the current TCP session.
+AT#DLEMODE If the remote ends the TCP session- (and if DLEMODE is set to 1)- the modem will also close the socket TCP session by sending an [ETX] character over the serial port to the host, then the message 'Ok_Info_SocketClosed'. • If DLEMODE is set to 1, the attached host sends an [ETX] character to direct the modem to close the current TCP session.
 In this case the 'Ok_Info_SocketClosed' message signals that the TCP socket has been closed.
 An 'OK' message then indicates that the TCP process is completely finished.
 As soon as the socket TCP is closed, the TCP port is not anymore in a listening mode.
-If DLEMODE is set to 0, it is not possible for the attached host to close the TCP session in

-data mode.

-[ETX] CTRL+C sequence in a keyboard

-[DLE] CTRL+P sequence in a keyboard

-Closing the TCP session from the local host When the modem is in TCP listening mode (launched by the AT#LTCPSTART command), this can be stopped by the AT#LTCPSTOP command.
+If DLEMODE is set to 0, it is not possible for the attached host to close the TCP session in data mode.
+[ETX] CTRL+C sequence in a keyboard [DLE] CTRL+P sequence in a keyboard When the modem is in TCP listening mode (launched by the AT#LTCPSTART command), this can be stopped by the AT#LTCPSTOP command.
 An 'OK' message then informs that the TCP process is completely finished.
 If DLEMODE is set to 0, it is not possible for the attached host to close the TCP session.
 AT#LTCPSTOP

-Links

-AT# PARAMETERS TCPSERV, TCPPORT, DLEMODE

-AT# COMMANDS LTCPSTART, LTCPSTOP, OTCP
+Other AT# Parameters: TCPSERV, TCPPORT, DLEMODE Other AT# Commands: LTCPSTART, LTCPSTOP, OTCP